DataDog/android-widget-task-issue/README.md

 ## Why it is problematic

 Whether my activity is launched from my app process vs a background service process, the task management should remain identical, otherwise I can't trust the [Android documentation](https://developer.android.com/guide/components/activities/tasks-and-back-stack) about activities and launch flags.

-It also breaks any OAuth implementing the aforementioned activity flow, which relies on previously created activity resuming through `onNewIntent` / `onResume`, instead of a new instead being recreated in a different task.
+It also breaks any OAuth implementing the aforementioned activity flow, which relies on previously created activity resuming through `onNewIntent` / `onResume`, instead of a new activity being recreated in a different task.

 ## What the correct behavior should be